Updated Feb. 9, 2021

 - Current provincial regulations state that you must self-monitor for symptoms of COVID-19 but not self-isolate, unless you are unable to limit direct contact with the person self-isolating.
 If the person self-isolating is unable to isolate away from others in the household, then the entire household must isolate.

 - For more information, read the Government of New Brunswick guidelines for self-isolation.

 Self-isolation requirements for parents

-Parents bringing students into New Brunswick are required to self-isolate upon arrival for 14 days or until they leave New Brunswick, unless they are residents of Atlantic Canada.
-Parents should comply with the public health guidance of their own area when returning to their home.
+Parents bringing students into New Brunswick are required to self-isolate upon arrival for 14 days or until they leave New Brunswick.
+Parents should comply with the public health guidance of their own area when returning home.